 Update, October, 2014

-I've done considerably more research into the relation between isolation and stigmatization and psychiatric disorders since first writing this piece, especially in terms of understanding isolation stress.
+I've done considerably more research into the relation between isolation and stigmatization and psychiatric disorders since first writing this piece, especially in terms of understanding isolation stress and the tangled effects of isolation in the mind.
 Not many researchers look into this but I am very good at connecting my own dots from studying the neuroscience of stress and case studies of those with certain forms of bipolar, schizophrenia and other mental health conditions.
 And everything I've found has left no doubt in my mind that not only is isolation stress a major trigger for psychiatric episodes, it is a major factor in the long term outcome for those disorders.

 There is a great deal more for me to write about regarding isolation stress and emotional pain and how they're processed in the brain and how this both triggers and contributes to mental health struggles of all kinds (from depression to psychosis to manic episodes to paranoid schizophrenia and others) but I have far too much on my plate for that now.
 For now then, this will have to continue to serve as an introduction to the affects of isolation on mental health.